Markgräflerland: Viticulture

 The region is known for its vineyards.
 A unique grape variety is the Gutedel grape, also known as Chasselas, which probably made its way into the region in 1780 from Vevey in Switzerland; this grape is also used in some of the viticulture on the northern shore of Lake Constance.
 Other popular varieties in the region include Müller-Thurgau, Grau Burgunder (Pinot gris), Weiss Burgunder (Pinot blanc), Spätburgunder (Pinot noir) and Weissherbst.
 Other agricultural products include Spargel (white asparagus) and cherries.

-The region is often called by Germans the Tuscany of Germany, referring to the Tuscan region of Italy, due in part to its climate, milder than the rest of the nation.
+The region is often called the Tuscany of Germany, referring to the Tuscan region of Italy, due in part to its climate, milder than the rest of the nation.

 Language

 This region is home to the German dialect known as Alemannisch.
 The most famous writer of Alemannisch literature is Johann Peter Hebel.